 “I want our volunteers to join and stay with us throughout their volunteering life so residents can rely on them for long-term friendship and connection.
 To stay, they must feel their contribution is valuable and that they are valued by staff and residents.
+I want our people to use the power of saying “thank you” to let them know this.
 That’s what I am here to do.
 It’s both a rewarding and fulfilling job and one that I look forward to every day.”

 About Talk on Purpose

 If you have an event or conference coming up and would love to share the stories of your people, Talk on Purpose is for you.
 Or if you’re a leader struggling with a team that is feeling depleted, disconnected and lacking direction, the course is a way to instantly rejuvenate and reconnect your team.
 If you’re keen to know how, please book a Purpose Conversation with me.
 No cost.
 No obligation.